-The work is expected to take seven weeks.
-It is due to start mid-July, with the bulk of the project taking place during the school summer holidays to reduce the disruption to local communities and the road network.

-To safeguard engineers and road-users, it will be necessary to close Cavendish Road from Church Street to Harp Lane while the work is being carried out.
-The following diversion route will be in place: A1092 towards Long Melford, A134 towards Bury St Edmunds, A1302, A143 towards Haverhill, A1017, and then the A1092 towards Clare.
+The bulk of the work will take place during the school summer holidays to reduce the disruption to local communities and the road network.
+While Cavendish Road is closed, the following diversion route will be in place: A1092 towards Long Melford, A134 towards Bury St Edmunds, A1302, A143 towards Haverhill, A1017, and then the A1092 towards Clare.

-Access to Cavendish Road will be maintained for pedestrians and businesses in the town will remain open as usual.
+Access to Cavendish Road will be maintained for pedestrians.

 Traffic management measures will also be necessary for Church Lane for three weeks during August.
 Details of these are being confirmed with the Highways Authority and are likely to include temporary traffic lights.
 Appropriate traffic orders will be in place throughout the works to enable National Grid to adapt traffic management to alleviate congestion and reopen the road as quickly as possible to vehicles in a safe manner.